Gabe3231/ActiveDirectory_Administration_and_AccessControl-/README.md

 Using the server manager application, I installed the Active Directory Domain Services (AD DS) role.
 Once it was installed, I promoted the server to a Domain Controller after creating a forest and domain named org.local.
 This was done because this role allows for the services required to manage identities and enforce centralized control in this simulated environment.
 (See Screenshots below)

-A forest was created to create a hierarchical structure of Active Directory.
+A forest was created to create the hierarchical structure of Active Directory.
 This defines the boundary of the environment and allows users and admins to exist in a centralized directory.
-By doing this, I created a new Active Directory.
+This is important as it allows admins to manage identities, permissions, and devices from a single location.

+### User and Directory Configuration
+After configuring the domain controller I created user accounts within active directory using Active Directory Users and Computers (ADUC).

+I originally crerated two users:
+1. admin (administartive account)
+2. USER-01 (Standard Domain User)
+3. Gab (Third user added later for more testing)

+This was done to simulate an enterprise structure where IT admins have administrative access while regular users do not.
+This is important because authentication is done centrally rather than on each machine and allows admins to assign access control and other policies.
+This also allows multiple users to sign in to other devices using the same credentials as long as it's connected to the domain, which allows for scalability.

+### Client Setup and Domain Join
+After creating the domain, I had to then configure the Windows 11 Enterprise system to be a client on the network.
+I updated the system's DNS to point to the server's IPv4 address, which I made static.
+This had to be done so the client could communicate and join the domain.
+After setting up, the client was joined to the domain org.local and used domain credentials.

 # Screenshots / System Configuration